Rema Menon: Biography

 Rema Menon was born in present-day Thrissur district of Kerala on September 10, 1944.
-Rema is the daughter of noted writer and former Kerala Sahitya Akademi president Puthezhath Raman Menon.
+Rema is the daughter of noted writer and former Kerala Sahitya Akademi president Puthezhath Raman Menon and Moothedathu Janaki Amma.
 Hails from Thrissur district of Kerala, she studied in a Malayalam medium school in Thrissur.
 Her father had a large collection of books.
 This led her to reading literary works at a very young age and then to writing.
 At first she wrote short stories.

 Rema married textile engineer Narayana Menon and moved to Ahmedabad, Gujarat.
 She joined the school there as a teacher.

 When her husband retired, she quit her job and settled in her hometown Thrissur.

 Literary career

-Rema became more active in writing when she was residing in Gujarat with her family.
+Menon became more active in writing when she was residing in Gujarat with her family.
 The short stories she wrote were published in publications like Grihalakshmi, Vanitha, and Kumkumam.
 In 1984, she won the first prize in a short story writing competition organized by Kumkumam.
 This gave her more confidence to write.
 Later the stories she wrote published as two collections of short stories, Smarakam and Paithrikam.

-Rema entered literary translation at the age of fifty-six by translating The Alchemist into Malayalam.
+Menon entered literary translation at the age of fifty-six by translating The Alchemist into Malayalam.
 She first heard about this book when her son Madhu, who had read The Alchemist, told her about it.
-Rema liked the plot and asked her son to bring her an English version of it.
+Menon liked the plot and asked her son to bring her an English version of it.
 When she finished reading The Alchemist, which she received in this way, Rema felt that this was a book that would inspire any reader, and for a timepass, she took every line of it and wrote it down in Malayalam.
 Upon knowing this, her daughter-in-law Sabine sent an e-mail message to the author of the novel Paulo Coelho about it, and then Paulo Coelho called her on the phone and spoke to her.

 It was at that time that Rema Menon went to Thrissur to attend a program of the Kerala Sahitya Akademi.
 There, when she met Ravi DC, the editor of DC Books, she told him about the translation she had done.
 Interested in the plot, Ravi agreed to publish the book and subsequently purchased the copyright of 'The Alchemist' and published Malayalam translation of the book in 2000.
 It was the first translation of that book into any Indian language.
 48 editions of The Malayalam Alchemist have been released so far.